 Kansas Medicaid: Evaluating Program Satisfaction, Access to Care, and Unmet Needs of Adults with Serious Mental Illness (SMI)

-Funded by the Health Care Foundation of Greater Kansas City, this 6-month evaluation project will document program satisfaction, access to care and unmet needs for Kansas Medicaid (KanCare) enrollees with serious mental illness (SMI) and identify factors associated with these outcomes.
+Funded by the Health Care Foundation of Greater Kansas City, this 6-month evaluation project (Health Forward Foundation) will document program satisfaction, access to care and unmet needs for Kansas Medicaid (KanCare) enrollees with serious mental illness (SMI) and identify factors associated with these outcomes.
 In partnership with Community Mental Health Centers (CMHCs), the project will conduct surveys with Medicaid enrollees across the state to document their experiences and concerns.
 Read the final report of the Kansas Medicaid evaluation project (PDF).

 In partnership with the National Disability Institute, the University of Utah, and others, IHDPS staff is working on the Reforming Social Security's Disability Benefits System Project to develop recommendations to modernize and preserve Social Security disability programs in ways that will optimize work opportunities for people with disabilities who are able to work and preserve the safety net for those who cannot.

 With funding from the National Institute on Disability and Rehabilitation Research (NIDRR), the Nexus of Employment, Health, and Disability Project documents long-term outcomes associated with increased work earnings and efforts of participants in Working Healthy, examines health and quality of life changes related to work, and fosters innovative data management techniques necessary to identify health disparities.